apigee/istio-mixer-adapter/README.md

 incorporate Apigee Authentication, Authorization, and Analytics policies to protect and report through the Apigee UI.

-To join the Apigee pre-release program for additional documentation and support, please contact:
+A Quick Start Tutorial continues below, but complete Apigee documentation on the concepts and usage of this adapter is also available on the [Apigee Adapter for Istio](https://docs.apigee.com/api-platform/istio-adapter/concepts) site.
+For more information and support, please contact:
 <anchor-prega-support@google.com>.

 ---